Blog Home

 But remember, the key word here is “naturally.”
 Don't force your keywords where they don't belong.
 Google's pretty smart these days and can sniff out keyword stuffing faster than you can say “SEO.”

 Hi!
-I'm Amy – website designer and copywriter, here to make showing up and popping off online way easier for your service-based business.
-Loved this post and want more of these ✨vibes✨ in your life?
-Here's where you need to head next:
+I'm Amy – website copywriter, here to make showing up and popping off online way easier for your service-based business.
+If you loved this post, you'll also love:

 website strategist & copywriter, at your service.